hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>1982 IBM BASIC Manual</figcaption>
 </figure>

 What is going on?
-Was the 1981 Technical Reference was printed in error, and corrected later?
+Was the 1981 Technical Reference printed in error, and corrected later?
 It doesn't seem like it: the 1984 revised edition of the [IBM PC *Technical Reference*](https://archive.org/details/IBMPCIBM5150TechnicalReference6322507APR84/page/n246/mode/1up) still display 0x7F as **delta**.
 There's no mistake, even the **text label** of 0x7F is "delta", as listed in the printed System BIOS character generator routines.

 <figure class="u-image-full-width">
     {% image